fluidnotions/jpa-rest-experiments/README.md

 ## Synopsis

-The combination of entity relational mapping (ORM) with complete relationships, and the auto-generation of rest endpoints, allows for a very powerful and flexible api with minimal code.
+* The combination of entity relational mapping (ORM) with complete relationships, and the auto-generation of rest endpoints from CRUD repositories, allows for a very powerful and flexible textbook implementation of a REST API with minimal code.
-Which is self documenting, and can be tested directly from the swagger docs.
+* Since it's self documenting, and can be tested directly from the swagger docs.
+There is no need to hardcode Dto models or map to them.
+* The generic search endpoint allows for searching on any entity field, the relational mapping pulls in joined entities, providing a complete response body.

 ## Overview